Recycling plastic bags. Acceptance of plastic bags for recycling. Bonus: the simplest device for cutting plastic bottles

 • polyethylene terephthalate (abbr. - PET, PET, PETE - used only for the production of disposable goods), etc.

-What is polyethylene of different density, and what types of packaging are made from it
+What is polyethylene of different densities, and what types of packaging are made from it?

-The popularity and mass consumption of PE lead to the fact that every day a huge number of used items from it fall into the category of waste:
+The popularity and mass consumption of PE lead to the fact that every day a huge number of used items made from it fall into the waste category:

-1. Polyethylene household products.
-This includes packaging film, bags, bottles, bottles and canisters from household chemicals, waste blisters from medicines and other items used by a person in everyday life.
-All this is thrown into ordinary garbage containers for MSW (solid household waste) every day.
-According to various estimates, the share of polyethylene in MSW is about ten percent of the total volume.
+1. Polyethylene products for household use.
+This may include packaging film, bags, bottles, vials and canisters of household chemicals, waste from medicine blisters and other items used by humans in everyday life.
+All this is thrown out every day into regular garbage containers for MSW (solid waste).
+According to various estimates, the share of polyethylene in solid waste is about ten percent of the total volume.

 2. PE industrial waste.
-This, again, is packaging film, all kinds of bags, plastic packaging waste from stores (for example, food boxes), pipes, worn cable braids, etc.
+This, again, is packaging film, all kinds of bags, waste plastic containers from stores (for example, food boxes), pipes, worn cable braids, etc.

-3. Technological marriage at the enterprises for the production of PE products.
-Its volume can reach up to ten percent of all raw materials produced.
+3. Technological defects at enterprises producing PE products.
+Its volume can reach up to ten percent of all produced raw materials.

 Polyethylene products are cheap and convenient.
 The most significant “disadvantage” of any type of plastic is the long period of natural decomposition of waste.

-According to preliminary estimates by ecologists, the decay time of a polyethylene film or bottle in wildlife is from one hundred to two hundred years.
-This makes the threat of the death of all living things under tons of plastic garbage very real in the near future.
+According to preliminary estimates by ecologists, the decay period of a plastic film or bottle in wildlife is from one hundred to two hundred years.
+This makes the threat of the death of all living things under tons of plastic waste very real in the near future.

-The bulk of household polyethylene waste ends up in ordinary garbage - containers for solid waste, located in the yards of residential buildings.
-A significant disadvantage of this disposal method is the heavy contamination of PET with food residues, chemicals, dirt, liquids, etc. In the future, the total mass of garbage will need to be sorted, and the plastic itself will require additional cleaning.
+The bulk of household polyethylene waste ends up in ordinary garbage - solid waste containers located in the courtyards of residential buildings.
+A significant disadvantage of this disposal method is the severe contamination of PET with food debris, chemicals, dirt, liquids, etc. In the future, the total mass of waste will need to be sorted, and the plastic itself will require additional cleaning.

 Important!
-An excellent solution today is to sort household waste already at the time of its disposal, when plastic items are put into specially designated storage bins.
+An excellent solution today is to sort household waste at the moment of throwing it away, when plastic items are placed in specially designated storage areas.

-Unfortunately, while this method, which is very popular in European countries, takes root in Russia with difficulty:
+Unfortunately, this method, which is very popular in European countries, is having difficulty taking root in Russia:

-1. such containers are not yet available in every yard and not even in every settlement;
+1. Such containers are not yet available in every yard or even in every locality;

-2. there is no working penal system for violating the sorting rules, and as a result, even with such “distributors”, other types of garbage often end up in the plastic tank.
+2. There is no working fine system for violating sorting rules, and as a result, even with such “distributors”, other types of waste often end up in the plastic bin.

-1. For enterprises directly involved in the processing of PET waste, if they accept them themselves.
+1. To enterprises directly involved in processing PET waste, if they accept it themselves.

-2. Recycling points operating in every city - they accept waste paper, scrap metal, plastic, etc. Payment for the delivery of plastic will be cheap, but in this way you will make your contribution to the preservation of the environment.
+2. Recycling collection points operating in every city accept waste paper, scrap metal, plastic, etc. The fee for handing over plastic will be a pittance, but in this way you will make your contribution to preserving the environment.

 What products are made from recycled polyethylene?

-The raw materials obtained as a result of the recycling of plastics are a cheap and high-quality material for the manufacture of a huge number of new useful goods:
+The raw materials obtained from the recycling of plastics are cheap and high-quality materials for the manufacture of a huge number of new useful products:

-• waste with a short period of use - bottles, disposable containers and packaging - are successfully processed into similar products;
+• waste with a short shelf life - bottles, disposable containers and packaging - are successfully recycled into similar products;

-• granules of secondary raw materials serve as an additive to primary polyethylene, for example, in the production of pressure pipes or large volume containers;
+• Recycled granules serve as an additive to virgin polyethylene, for example, in the production of pressure pipes or large-volume containers;

-• blown bottles, canisters for food products and household chemicals are used for the subsequent production of drainage pipes, wood-polymer composites (picket fence, decking, garden parquet, etc. are made from them);
+• blown bottles, cans for food products and household chemicals are used for the subsequent production of drainage pipes, wood-polymer composites (they are used to make picket fences, decking boards, garden parquet, etc.);

-• film waste from household waste, as well as used film for agricultural purposes, is usually processed into pellets for future injection molding products;
+• film waste from household waste, as well as used agricultural film, is usually processed into pellets for future injection molding products;

-• multilayer films as well as cable waste can only be recycled as additives for other pellets, etc.
+• Multilayer films as well as cable waste can only be recycled as additives for other granules, etc.

-Depending on the type of PE product, as well as the area where it was used, the methods and equipment used for its recycling will differ significantly.
+Depending on the type of PE product, as well as the area where it was used, the methods and equipment used for its recycling will vary significantly.

 Recycling of PET products

-What does the production of polyethylene waste processing consist of?
+What does the production of polyethylene waste recycling consist of?
 The full cycle will include several main stages:

 Recycling polyethylene at home

 Today, the possibility of recycling polyethylene at home occupies many inquisitive minds.
-For example, there are already developed methods for safe self-incineration of PET containers, proposed by researchers working in the field of ecology.
+For example, there are already developed methods for independent safe combustion of PET containers, proposed by scientists working in the field of ecology.

-But there is an alternative view: when burning or even melting plastic, substances harmful to humans and nature are released into the atmosphere.
-Therefore, self-burning or recycling of polyethylene waste is prohibited; such work can only be carried out by special enterprises with the appropriate license.
+But there is an alternative view: when plastic is burned or even melted, substances harmful to humans and nature are released into the atmosphere.
+Therefore, independent burning or recycling of polyethylene waste is prohibited; such work can only be carried out by special enterprises with the appropriate license.

 PET recycling

-Speaking of recycling, today they often mean plastic recycling processes, when recyclable materials get a “new life” and are used to re-manufacture products.
+When talking about recycling, today we often mean plastic recycling processes, when recyclable materials are given a “new life” and used to re-manufacture products.

-Sometimes recycling refers to an alternative to recycling - the physical destruction of waste plastics or their storage in landfills and landfills.
+Sometimes recycling refers to an alternative to recycling - the physical destruction of plastic waste or its storage in landfills and landfills.
 Since burning plastic is prohibited, other, more environmentally friendly methods are used to destroy it.

-PET waste recycling is a promising direction in the economy, which is also supported by environmentalists.
-As technology advances, recycling of plastic waste is becoming cheaper for the manufacturer, while at the same time ridding the planet of excess plastic, which is difficult to decompose in natural conditions.
-The environmental risks that arise during the recycling process cannot be compared with the problems that humanity will face in the near future, as there are more and more garbage dumps every year.
+Recycling PET waste is a promising direction in the economy, which is also supported by environmentalists.
+With the development of technology, recycling plastic waste becomes cheaper for the manufacturer, while at the same time making it possible to rid the planet of excess plastic, which is difficult to decompose in natural conditions.
+The environmental risks arising during the recycling process cannot be compared with the problems that humanity will face in the near future, since there are more and more landfills every year.

 What else to read